Federal Fugitives: Plot

 Government agent Captain James Madison (Neil Hamilton) spots a man in Washington D.C. that he thinks is Otto Lieberman (Victor Varconi), a fugitive that caused an aircraft crash that killed eight people.
 Without Lieberman's knowledge, Madison manages to identify him by his fingerprints on a water glass.
 He then learns his address after having his regular cab driver, Chuck (Lyle Latell), follow him.
 Lieberman has now assumed the identity of Dr. Frederic Haskell and is working with Bruce Lane (Charles C. Wilson), a wealthy lobbyist suspected of dealing with foreign agents.

 The two men embark on a scheme to gain control of the aircraft plant owned by Henry Gregory (George M. Carleton).
 Gregory has invented a casting-process that uses plastic for some of the parts in an aircraft.
 Learning that Lieberman and Lane have met with Gregory, Madison also meets him and asks that he be introduced to them as Robert Edmunds, Gregory's partner in Los Angeles.

-Lane's assistant Rita Bennett (Doris Day), is caught up in the scheme, but is falling for the government agent.
+Lane's assistant Rita Bennett (Doris Day), is caught up in the scheme, but falls for the government agent.
 Rita is afraid that Edmunds is going to be poisoned, but before she can warn him, she is struck down by a speeding car.
 After days in the hospital, she tries to carry out the warning, but the government agent is now at Haskell's hideout and about to take a poison pill.
 With Chuck and his friend Ox (Frank Moran), Rita takes them to the hideout.
 They subdue the foreign agents while Madison pursues Haskell, who falls down an elevator shaft to his death.
 Finally, Rita and Madison embrace and kiss.